Sunbertrs/FLStudioASIO/README.md

 **Usage:** Download this full project and run `registerAsioDriver.bat`.

-Remove this ASIO just only need torun `unregisterAsioDriver.bat`.
+Remove this ASIO driver just only need to run `unregisterAsioDriver.bat`.

 ---

-**Warning:** This ASIO is just a third-party ASIO, so it may be unstable.
+**Warning:** This ASIO is a third-party ASIO, so it may be unstable.

 **The best way to solve the problem of ASIO is** buy a new sound device with ASIO.
 If you are no able to buy a new one, just use this project.

+Have a good time :-)